gmkerbler/gmkerbler.github.io/_posts/2020-01-22-Statistis-with-R-Project_2.md

 ---
 layout: post
-title: Statistics with R - Inferential Statistics
+title: Project - Inferential Statistics
 ---

 This is my final project for the course "Inferential Statistics".